openstreetmap/osmdbt/man/osmdbt.md

 # COMMANDS

 osmdbt-catchup
-:   Mark changes up to the specified LSN as done.
+:   Mark changes in the log file as done.

 osmdbt-create-diff
 :   Read replication log and create OSM change file from it.